-Welcome to another edition of #ShowEmYourDIY.
-The feeling about these seem to be mutual: we love seeing/showing off all of our readers’ amazing work and homes, and you guys seem to be loving reading all about it, so we’re back with a no-brainer topic: backyards!
-We’re in the FULL swing of summer-y things now (heat wave included here in LA), so sprucing up our outdoor spaces is pretty imminent.
-I know it can seem daunting to look out into a yard that is crying out for help and not know what to do about it/think it’s going to cost a fortune or need a professional, but if these 10 projects are any indication, it’s very doable, I promise.
+Welcome to new and improved #ShowEmYourDIY: Outdoor edition.
+The feeling about these seem to still be mutual: we love seeing/showing off all of our readers’ amazing work and homes, and you guys seem to be loving reading all about it, so we’re back with a no-brainer topic that means more this year than ever!
+Our backyards have become our safe havens, so sprucing up our outdoor spaces is pretty imminent (heck it’s already July 15th).
+I know it can seem daunting to look out into a yard that is crying out for help and not know what to do /think it’s going to cost a fortune or need a professional.
+BUT if these now 15 projects are any indication, it’s very doable, I promise.
 Get ready to sit back, sip a cold drink and let that charred smell of grilled sausages all up into your nostrils.

 Fun fact, we actually have already showcased Avery’s handwork in the DIY kitchen post where she transformed her kitchen for $250.
 But when she heard about our DIY outdoor space callout, she emailed us this room and it was too good to pass up.
 We play by our own rules and definitions here.
 This awesome transformation took six weeks and cost $650 (minus the rug and curtain dye).
 She first painted the space with Sherwin Williams’ Extra White, the accent wall with Aubusson Blue from Annie Sloan and the floors with gray epoxy paint.
 She then, with the help of her brother-in-law, built a bed swing, transformed free tree stumps into coffee tables, and then made custom olive drapes by dying basic white IKEA curtains.
 For the rest of the pieces, she either owned them or thrifted.
 My biggest question to her was how did she feel secure about the swing and her advice was to just make sure that “you screw your eye hooks into ceiling joists.”
 Noted for the future.
 It looks awesome and if you want more info go here and for the swing DIY go here.